ajf01/Recipe-Recommendation/README.md

 > requirements.txt: Contains the amount of processing resources recommended to run the files within a few hours each, and the packages needed and the versions that were used to run all the processes.

-> Simple Preliminary EDA.ipynb: Inside the notebook directory.
+> Preliminary EDA.ipynb: Inside the notebook directory.
 Notebook containing the exploratory data analyses that was taken on the data to further understand and gain insight on the data we were using.

 ##  Directories